Chapter 15: STARKs

 Key Takeaways

-8. The AIR-FRI link.
+The AIR-FRI link.
 The verifier opens trace values at query points, locally recomputes the composition, and checks it matches the committed value.
-Same queries feed into FRI consistency checks: one query, two purposes.
+The same queries feed into FRI consistency checks: one query, two purposes.

-10. The STARK trade-off: Post-quantum security and transparency (no trusted setup) at the cost of larger proofs (tens of kilobytes versus hundreds of bytes).
-Hybrid STARK+SNARK architectures compress for on-chain verification.
+The STARK trade-off: post-quantum security and transparency at the cost of larger proofs (tens of kilobytes versus hundreds of bytes).
+Hybrid architectures wrap STARKs in pairing-based proofs for on-chain verification.